 Town of Jasper Land Acknowledgement

-- Recognizes the present-day relationship Indigenous Peoples have with this area
+- To honour the relationship Indigenous Peoples have with this land;

 Read the Municipality of Jasper Land Acknowledgement Policy